markspar/AzureStartStop/README.md

  ## Version 1.3
 Fixed thursday tag issue, added support in code for easier addition of new schedule tokens Added support for days of month range (D code)

- ## Version 1.2
-Updated to add debug flag (set to TRUE to enable), fixed issue with stop/start requests not being issued unless 0000 or 2424 code was used.

  Future Improvements:
 1. Needs more robust error handling, especially on binding to subscriptions and reading runbook variables